 There are two ways to make your outputs open access:

-- Green open access: self-archiving in an open access repository
+- Green open access: publishing in a traditional subscription based journal and uploading to an open access repository such as White Rose Research Online

 - Gold open access: publishing in an open access or hybrid journal, or with an open access monograph publisher